 The successful loading of the bitstream into the device can be verified by reading back the configuration data in serial.
-This is accomplished by instantiating a readback symbol into the SpartanXL design.
-Refer to the Spartan Series Data Sheet and XAPP015 for directions on how to use this feature.
+This is accomplished by instantiating a readback symbol into the Spartan-XL design.
+However, readback of Spartan-XL Express mode bitstreams result in data that does not match the original Express bitstream.
+Therefore, you will have to develop your own verification algorithms.
+Refer to the Spartan and Spartan-XL Families Field Programmable Gata Array data sheet for directions on how to use the Readback feature.
+See also Configuration Problem Solver at www.support.xilinx.com.